Purpose

 Do nothing on the system that may harm another user.
 Complaints will be investigated.
 Violations may result in criminal and/or disciplinary action(s), and ignorance is not an excuse.

-• Do not send a message to a random number of recipients and/or newsgroups (aka, “spamming”).
+- Do not send a message to a random number of recipients and/or mailing lists (aka, “spamming”).

 One person per account

 Do not share your account or password with anyone.
-Each authorized CLASnet user should have their own account.
-Shared accounts are not allowed, as each account must have a single “responsible party.”
+Each authorized user should have their own account.
+Sharing your account credentials is not allowed by the UF Acceptable Use Policy.

-• If you need someone to read/respond to your email while you are unavailable, contact your departmental contact to set up an email forward to the alternate person’s account during the interim.
+- If you need someone to read/respond to your email while you are unavailable, set up an auto-response message in Outlook directing people to that contact.

 Email is not a secure medium